cordada/gcp-utils-python/README.md

 ## Supported Python versions

-Only Python 3.7.
+Only Python 3.7 and 3.8.
 Python 3.6 and below will not work because we use some features introduced in Python 3.7.
 In the future, for real multiversion support we need to set up `tox` (see [tox.ini](tox.ini) and [setup.py](setup.py)).